High-Performance-Computing/Project/README.md

 The learning transfer is valid for:
-- **Same data distribution (we can for instance split CIFAR-10 half - CIFAR-10a and CIFAR-10b.
+- **Same data distribution** (we can for instance split CIFAR-10 half - CIFAR-10a and CIFAR-10b.
 A winning ticket found for CIFAR-10a work on CIFAR-10b).
-- **Different data distribution (CIFAR-100 and ImageNet winning tickets work sometimes better on CIFAR-10 than its actual winning ticket)
+- **Different data distribution** (we can find a winning ticket for ImageNet winning and use it on CIFAR-10.
+Interestingly, an ImageNet ticket might work even better on CIFAR-10 than on ImageNet)

-→ In conclusion the bigger the dataset the more general the winning ticket we find
+**In general, the bigger the dataset the more general the winning ticket we find will be.**

 ## How to Use